elatov/puppet/docker/README.md

 This is deprecated.
 Use `dm_thinpooldev`.

-A custom blockdevice to use for data for the thin pool.
+A custom block device to use for data for the thin pool.

 #### `dm_metadatadev`

 This is deprecated.
 Use `dm_thinpooldev`.

-A custom blockdevice to use for metadata for the thin pool.
+A custom block device to use for meta data for the thin pool.

 #### `dm_thinpooldev`